bogdandm/json2python-models/README.md

 It requires a bit of tweaking:
 * Some fields store routes/models specs as dicts
-* There are a lot of optinal fields so we reduce merging threshold
+* There are a lot of optional fields, so we reduce merging threshold
 * Disable string literals

 ```